 A demolition contractor could have the best possible price and still not be worth the hire.
-(The saying, "You get what you pay for," comes to mind...)
-This is why asking friends and family members for their recommendations can go a long way in saving you some serious dough.
+The saying, 'You get what you pay for," comes to mind...

-If your friend recently hired someone to handle their interior demolition and had excellent results, consider going the same route.
+If your neighbor recently hired someone to handle their interior demolition and had excellent results, consider going the same route.

-Plus, a family member or friend may have experience handling demolition work themselves—or maybe they know someone who does—and would be willing to do the job on the cheap, or free!
+Plus, a family member or friend may have experience handling demolition work themselves, or maybe they know someone who does.

 If you’re interested in doing a little more than just replace the flooring and hardware, you can save a lot by doing the demolition yourself.

 This isn’t as fun and carefree as simply swinging a sledgehammer mind you.

 You’ll want to be cautious when removing any cabinets, vanities, etc.

 Damaging a load-bearing wall can affect the overall structural integrity of your house, which can have devastating consequences, which is why we recommend leaving interior demolition to the pros.

 There’s more than just load-bearing walls to worry about, however.

 Accidentally hitting plumbing, heating/cooling ducts, or electrical wires is not only expensive, but it's dangerous.